 A Blue Badge allows people with disabilities to park closer to their destination.
 Find out about eligibility, how to apply and how to use the permit.

-Blue Badge application
+Blue Badge application process

 This article gives guidance on how to apply for a Blue Badge, filling in the form, renewing the badge, and what to do if your application is refused.